 That is why at Future Fit we have added the practical aspects as standard in all our courses, including workshops at gyms and health clubs, and case studies with real clients within the Level 2 Gym Instructor and the Level 3 Complete Personal Trainer Diploma.
 The full diploma normally takes around 2 years to complete.

-The reason we have given 12-18 months as a minimum period to qualify is because research shows that employers will more likely hire a Personal Trainer with a complete understanding of all basic disciplines rather than someone who graduated in just, say, 6 months and knows very little.
+The reason we have given 12-18 months as a minimum period to qualify is that research shows that employers will more likely hire a Personal Trainer with a complete understanding of all basic disciplines rather than someone who graduated in just, say, 6 months and knows very little.

 The simplest way to learn how to become a Personal Trainer is to enrol into a Personal Trainer Course.

 There are many disciplines to learn and having everything in one place online can save you a lot of time.
 A good course will teach you the basics of anatomy and physiology, exercise programming and coaching, nutrition, coaching and business skills.
 And it will also make you practice your learning – in the gym and with real clients.

 It’s not possible to become a Personal Trainer on your own, you need to have an official, recognised qualification.

 The first thing to do is convince yourself that becoming a Personal Trainer is not hard.
 If others can do it, you can do it too.
 All it takes it commitment and willingness to learn.

-The most effective way to learn is to enrol into a course.
+The most effective way to learn is to enrol on a course.
 Good courses are an investment in your future and your career but will take away lots of frustrations and save you lots of time than trying to learn it by yourself without any guidance.